-- Patient Overview - The students will call the ICU RT and give hand-off report and assure a ventilator is set up in the ICU or that someone will help transport the ventilator the patient is currently on.
-In addition, the student can help ready the patient for transport. - Expected Student Behaviors - Provide hand-off report - Ready the patient for transfer - Students should assure O2 tank is on the bed and full, ambu bag attached to O2 tank, ambu mask is with them for the transport in case of accidental extubation, etc. - Optional: Students may want to administer a prn Albuterol nebulizer (QR Code: Albuterol).
-The MAR reads that it was last given 70 minutes ago. - Technician Prompts - o The RT can be played by the technician or facilitator via phone. - Assure hand-off report is complete and accurate. - Ask questions as appropriate for the report given. - Possible Facilitator Questions - How will you address hand-off report to the ICU RT? - How will you prepare the patient for transfer to the ICU? - Tabbed iPad Prompts & Content
+- At the beginning of this State, the parent steps out to call family members and let them know what has happened. - The students will call the ICU RT and give hand-off report and assure a ventilator is set up in the ICU or that someone will help transport the ventilator the patient is currently on.
+In addition, the student can help ready the patient for transport. - Expected Student Behaviors - o Provide hand-off report - Ready the patient for transfer - Students should assure O2 tank is on the bed and full, ambu bag attached to O2 tank, ambu mask is with them for the transport in case of accidental extubation, etc. - Optional: Students want to administer a prn Albuterol nebulizer (QR Code: Albuterol).
+The MAR reads that it was last given 70 minutes ago. - Technician Prompts - The RT can be played by the technician or facilitator via phone. - Assure hand-off report is complete and accurate. - Ask questions as appropriate for the report given. - Possible Facilitator Questions - How will you address hand-off report to the ICU RT? - How will you prepare the patient for transfer to the ICU? - Tabbed iPad Prompts & Content